rachelmiller8833-hub/oms-qa-automation/README.md

 ## Deployment Gate (Branch Protection)

-A deployment gate is enforced on the `main` branch using GitHub Branch Protection rules.
+The project implements a CI-based deployment gate.

-- All changes to `main` must be merged via a Pull Request
+All changes to the `main` branch are intended to be merged via Pull Requests.
-- CI tests are executed automatically on every Pull Request
+The CI pipeline runs automatically on every Pull Request and is designed to block merging in case of test failures.
-- Merging to `main` is blocked if the CI workflow fails

-This ensures that only code that passes all automated API tests can be merged into the main branch.
+Due to GitHub UI limitations in this repository setup, the branch protection rule requiring a specific status check is described here conceptually.

 ## Notes